lfloris/openshift-dev-training/Labs/Lab15-Polyglot/ex-1.md

-# DRAFT INSTRUCTIONS
-May contain errors and missing some steps ;-)

 # Exercise 1 - Deploying Polyglot application
 In this lab you will deploy polyglot application (the microservices building the app are written in different languages).

 ![](img/noistio.svg)